Observation-Management-Service/ewms-task-management-service/README.md

 - **Starts** condor clusters for new taskforces (1:1), see [taskforce](#taskforce).
 - **Stops** condor clusters (`condor_rm`) when necessary.
-- **Watches** condor clusters, aggregates taskforce-level stats, and relays information to the WMS.
+- **Watches** condor clusters, snapshots taskforce-level stats, and relays information to the WMS.

 ## Overview